LandSciTech/LSTD-Connectivity-Paper/README.md

-AWS Run summary (initially started on the 26 but had to be restarted on the 27 due to bug).
+### AWS Run summary

+(Initially started on the 26 but had to be restarted on the 27 due to bug).

 Instance: `m5a-4xlarge`